-Declaration Statesmanship is a focused study of U.S. Government based on the principles within the Declaration of Independence.
-Clearly, this is an unusual approach, but it works very well in my opinion.
+Declaration Statesmanship focuses on U.S. Government, examining it through the lens of the principles outlined within the Declaration of Independence.
+Clearly, this is an unusual approach, but it works very well, in my opinion.
 The goal is to help students understand the rationale and background for the creation of the United States and our form of government.
-The course incorporates readings from primary sources, discussion, writing, and independent research.
+The course incorporates readings from primary sources, video lectures, discussions, writing, and independent research.

-The course is designed for 14 weeks to cover the required, one-semester government credit for high school.
-However, you might consider using it the same year you study U.S. History, stretching it out over a full year, making connections to the historical timeline.
-The course incorporates a substantial amount of history, particularly in relation to the founding of our country and to slavery and the Civil War.
+This course takes 14 weeks, so it fits the requirement for a one-semester government course for high school.
+You might consider using it the same year you study U.S. History, stretching it out over the school year so you can make connections to the historical timeline.
+The course incorporates a substantial amount of history, particularly in relation to the founding of our country, slavery, and the Civil War.
 It will reinforce a history course but not replace it.

-The text is written from a Christian perspective common to all denominations, but it also teaches students about the concept of “natural law” that many non-Christians throughout history have recognized as a source or moral principles.
-It begins with “A Look Backward” to the formation of eighteenth century views about government and the rights of people.
+The text is written from a Christian perspective that should be common to all denominations.
+It also teaches students about natural law, a concept that many non-Christians throughout history have recognized as a source of moral principles.
+The text begins with “A Look Backward” to the formation of eighteenth-century views about government and the rights of people.
 With that context in mind, students explore the Declaration of Independence and the rationale used by the colonists in their revolt against England.
 Quite a bit of time is dedicated to the principles involved since these underlie the rest of the course.
 Students study the influential ideas of that time period and the tensions between them that resulted in the eventual writing of our Constitution.
 Further study of the Constitution itself flows naturally from this foundation.
-Students learn the basics regarding our federal form of government in this course, but the focus is not so much on minutiae but rather on principles.
+Students learn the basics regarding our federal form of government in this course, but the focus is on principles rather than minutiae.

-Three of the book’s nine chapters are devoted to slavery, Abraham Lincoln, and the Civil War, and then the subsequent treatment of blacks, Jim Crow laws, and the Civil Rights movement.
-All of this is discussed with the “Declaration Principles” in mind.
+Three of the book’s nine chapters are devoted to the topics of slavery, Abraham Lincoln, the Civil War, the subsequent treatment of blacks, Jim Crow laws, and the Civil Rights movement.
+All of these topics are discussed with the “Declaration Principles” in mind.

-This is a government course with a much larger purpose than simply conveying the mechanics of our form of government.
-Toward the end of the course, the authors raise the issue of freedom versus license, pointing out that in our modern culture license leads people to indulge their desires without rationally considering the end result—professing a false idea of freedom.
-They point out how this denies natural law and leads to relativity and loss of true morality.
-They tie this to the breakdown of marriage and the family, the reduction of education to “education for the workforce,” and removal of God from public life.
-All of this is to demonstrate that adherence to the Declaration Principles offers a blueprint for civic renewal if we so choose.
+Declaration Statesmanship is a U.S. Government course with a much larger purpose than simply conveying the mechanics of our form of government.
+Toward the end of the course, the authors raise the issue of freedom versus license, pointing out that in our modern culture license leads people to indulge their desires without rationally considering the end result—a false idea that equates freedom with a license to do whatever we please.
+They point out how this denies natural law and leads to relativity and the loss of true morality.
+They tie this to the breakdown of marriage and the family, the reduction of education to “education for the workforce,” and the removal of God from public life.
+All of this is designed to demonstrate to the student that adherence to the Declaration Principles offers a blueprint for civic renewal if people so choose.